themaximehardy/typescript-drag-and-drop/README.md

 ### 8. More Classes & Custom Types

 We have created a `Project` class to enforce the same project structure everywhere we want to use it.
 We added a `status` which is an `enum` (`ProjectStatus`).
 We've also created a new type `Listener`, which is a function which takes `Project` array in arg and return void.
-We now create a new project by `const newProject = new Project(Math.random.toString(), title, description, numOfPeople, ProjectStatus.Active);`.
+We now create a new project by `const newProject = new Project(Math.random().toString(), title, description, numOfPeople, ProjectStatus.Active);`.

 ```ts
 // PROJECT TYPE